5 Coffee Hacks For Acid Reflux

 Number two: the high acidity of coffee can cause your already acidic stomach to produce MORE acid.
 It can be difficult to figure out which mechanism is affecting you, but experimenting is the key.

-So, I started doing some research into coffee alternatives and coffee hacks that may help me keep my favorite morning routine without paying a price.
+So, I started doing some research into coffee alternatives and coffee hacks for acid reflux.
+In the hopes, that maybe I can keep my favorite morning routine without paying a price.

-Ok, let’s talk about a few non-coffee options.
-If you’re a coffee snob (raising my hand), then these may not be for you, but they may be a great option to keep you in a coffee-adjacent routine without the heartburn.
+Ok, let’s talk about these 5 coffee hacks for acid reflux.
+First, let’s begin with non-coffee alternatives.
+If you’re a coffee snob (raising my hand), then these may not be for you, but they may be a great option to keep you in a coffee-adjacent routine without heartburn.

 Tea can be a great switch for some people looking to address both acidity and caffeine, but it’s not as simple as that.
 Different teas have very different levels of acidity and caffeine.